monadic/devops-sdk/README.md

 ## Overview

-The DevOps SDK enables building persistent, event-driven DevOps applications that are superior to ephemeral workflow-based solutions.
-Key advantages:
+Some requirements for apps built using this SDK include:

 - **Persistent Apps**: Run continuously with Kubernetes informers, not just when triggered
 - **Event-Driven**: React immediately to changes, not on schedules
-- **Stateful**: ConfigHub tracks all state and history
+- **Stateful**: ConfigHub tracks all config state and history
 - **AI-Powered**: Integrated Claude AI for intelligent decisions
 - **Bulk Operations**: Sets and Filters for cross-environment operations

 ## Core Modules

+All content below this line 100% created by Claude.

 ### 1. Cost Analysis Module (`cost.go`) - 744 lines
 Analyzes resource costs across ConfigHub spaces and Kubernetes deployments.